Logo

 • In at least one of every four years, an overall default rate that is at or below the default rate threshold.
 The first year of default rates included in this standard are the 2016 default rates of 2013-14 borrowers.Repayment Assistance Plan

 On November 1, 2010, the Ontario Government joined the federal Repayment Assistance Plan (RAP) to provide students with more help in repaying their Ontario student loan.
 Eligibility for RAP is tested based on the applicant’s post-study family income, family size and student loan debt.
 While participating in the Plan, either no payment is required, or the borrower qualifies for a reduced payment.
 Each term of repayment assistance is for 6 months.
 To remain eligible to apply, borrowers must keep their loans in good standing.
-After 15 years since full-time studies loans are reduced to zero.
-For students with disabilities, any remaining loan is forgiven after 10 years.
+After 15 years, loans are reduced to 0 while participating in the Plan.
+For students with disabilities, any remaining loan is forgiven after 10 years while participating in the Plan.

 Sharing the Cost of Loan Defaults